Money Limitation: Quality Thru-Hiking Gear Kit on a Budget

 Sleeping Quilt – Featherstone Moondance 25

-One amazing option newer to the space, Featherstone, has made other gear for a while, but this budget backpacking quilt is quite out of the ordinary!
+One fantastic option newer to the space, the team at Featherstone, has made other gear, but this budget backpacking quilt is entirely out of the ordinary!

 Using 850FP duck down that’s treated to manage moisture.
 It packs a punch in a small price tag versus the normal competition in this space!